This Woman's Condition Helps Her

 Those with synesthesia have no control over when it happens or what the stimuli will be, and the associations they have do not change over time, creating a very strong correlation between the condition and memory.

-This is how Melissa McCracken experiences every song she hears — in colors, shapes, and textures.
+This is how Melissa McCracken experiences every song she hears — in colours, shapes, and textures.
 It’s called synesthesia, a condition in which the stimulation of one sense triggers the simultaneous and involuntary stimulation of another.
-In other words, McCracken sees sounds in color.
+In other words, McCracken sees sounds in colour.
 With every song she hears, she gets her own personal light show.
 And then she paints it.

 McCracken, 25, began painting songs when she was 18, while listening to a friend play the guitar.